khgiddon/khgiddon.github.io/_posts/2022-06-17-riddler_urn.md

 ![Ball likelihood 1](/images/riddler_urns_1.png)

-Our maximum likelihood is at **34 balls** --- though it's quite close to 32 balls and 36 balls so is hard to discern visually.
+Our maximum likelihood so far is at **34 balls** --- though it's quite close to 32 balls and 36 balls so is hard to discern visually.
 We see the shape of the curve rise from 22 balls to find a maximum at 34, then start declining.

 My intuition for this result is as follows: the 22-ball case is less likely than others because this requires every single white ball in the urn being selected.
 This will be less likely than hypotheses in which there's more possible "solutions" to draw the 11 white balls selected.